AJWest22/MS4/README.md

             "arn:aws:s3:::name-of-project/*"
           ]
         ```

-    - Give the policy a name and click "Create Policy"

-    - Add the newly created policy to the user group
+    - Give the Policy a name, and click create Policy, then add it to the use group

 ## Credits